angeloskath/php-nlp-tools/tests/README.markdown

 run you can try running `phpunit --exclude-group Slow` or `phpunit --exclude-group VerySlow` to avoid some slow tests.

-PHPUnit should be run from inside the tests folder or the phpunit.xml file should be provided as config.
+PHPUnit should be run from inside the root folder or the phpunit.xml file should be provided as config.